courselab/coral/README.md

  SPDX-License-Identifier: GPL-3.0-or-later

- This file is part of Cobra, a derivative work of KobraPy.
+ This file is part of Coral, a derivative work of KobraPy.
 -->

 Copyright 2023 Monaco F. J. <monaco@usp.br>